knowlearning/platform/ORGANIZATION.md

 ## Mission

-Elevate global learning by lowering technical barriers for students, teachers, researchers, and organizations to effectively create, consume, evaluate, improve, re-mix and re-use digital learning experiences.
+Elevate global learning by **lowering technical barriers for** students, teachers, researchers, and organizations to effectively create, consume, evaluate, improve, re-mix and re-use **digital learning experiences**.

 ## Vision

-We see a future where learners everywhere have free access to world class learning experiences and well structured ways to interact with them that are appropriate to their situations and goals, whatever they may be.
+We see a future where learners everywhere have **free access to world class learning experiences** and well structured ways to interact with them that are appropriate to their situations and goals, whatever they may be.

 ## Goals

-We aim to provide the go-to option for cutting-edge, reliable, universally available, and fairly and transparently priced technical infrastructure for re-mixable learning experiences;
-while never compromising our non-stick technology values.
+We aim to provide the go-to option for **cutting-edge**, reliable, universally available, and fairly and transparently priced technical infrastructure for re-mixable learning experiences; while never compromising our non-stick technology values.

 ## Values